wavefrontHQ/docs/pages/doc/ts_percentile.md

 A percentile is a value below which a particular percentage of data values fall.
 For example, in a given group of data values, the 75th percentile is a value that is greater than 75% of the data values in that group.

-In general, percentiles may be estimated in various ways.
+In general, percentiles can be estimated in various ways.
 The `percentile()` function computes the estimated percentile value for a given moment in time as follows:
 1. Obtain the set of reported and/or interpolated data values, one from each time series in the group.
 2. Sort these data values into an ordered list.
 3. Use the specified `percentage` to compute the estimated percentile position in the list, and then: